VISIT OUR ART STORE ▶

 Materials Needed for Painting the Misty Mountain Landscape

-Before we start, let's discuss the materials you'll need for this project.
-The right supplies will make your painting experience smoother and more enjoyable.
+Before starting, the artist discusses the materials needed for this project.
+The right supplies will make the painting experience smoother and more enjoyable.

-Here's what I use for this simple watercolor landscape:
+Here’s what the artist uses for this simple watercolor landscape:

 Watercolors

-First, let's talk about the colors.
-For this landscape, you'll need shades of green and a few browns to create depth and texture.
-Here are the main colors I'll be using:
+First, the colors are introduced.
+For this landscape, shades of green and a few browns create depth and texture.
+Here are the main colors the artist will be using:

-• Primary Yellow: This bright color from Sennelier will help add warmth and light to your painting, especially in the sunlit areas.
+• Primary Yellow: This bright color from Sennelier helps add warmth and light to the painting, especially in the sunlit areas.

-• Dirty Yellow (Brown Pink): This shade from Sunella adds a muddy feel, perfect for grounding your landscape.
+• Dirty Yellow (Brown Pink): This shade from Sunella adds a muddy feel, perfect for grounding the landscape.

-• Sap Green: This is the central green for most of the landscape, perfect for creating the grassy fields and the middle-ground foliage.
+• Sap Green: This is the central green for most of the landscape, perfect for creating grassy fields and middle-ground foliage.

 • Greenish Umber: This darker green from Sennelier is used to add shadows, especially in mountainous areas.

-• Sepia: A rich, dark brown that's great for creating shadows and textures.
+• Sepia: A rich dark brown great for creating shadows and textures.

 • Neutral Tint: This dark color helps define shadows and adds contrast.